haider-ismail/react-playground-project/README.md

 ## Hello world!
 I'm Haider, a front-end developer residing in Birmingham, UK.

 Welcome to my React playground, which I created to experiment with the latest React features.
+Feel free to clone, break and experiment with it yourself!

 ### Prerequisites
 - [Yarn](https://yarnpkg.com/en/docs/install)